 The beautiful off-grid, bioclimatic ESA building includes a seminar hall and a dining room, both of which comfortably seat 50 people and a cosy kitchen and seating area that visitors refer to as a 'home'.
 ESA had been built in a seamless relationship with the surrounding 10,000 m2 of ancient olive groves and endemic fauna.

 Purposely designed for immersive learning and action learning interventions, ESA has many energising breakout areas, inside and outside, to providing privacy and space for contemplation and reflection about personal development and organisational transformation.

 Sustainability principles were rigorously adopted at every stage of designing and constructing ESA.
 All timber used in the building is Forestry Stewardship Council (FSC) certified.
 Zero carbon natural materials such as straw-bales create the walls, along with handmade, sun-dried adobe bricks, made from the earth that was dug for the building foundations.
 These natural materials combined with bioclimatic design principles keep the building at a constantly comfortable temperature all year round.

 ESA operates fully off-grid and relies on all energy requirements provided by the Cretan sunshine via a photovoltaic, solar power system with battery storage.

-One of the big challenges in the building process was the difficulty of fitting this sustainable approach into the framework permitted by Greek town planning and building regulations.
-This resulted in a few delays, extra costs and compromises – for instance, being forced to use more concrete and steel than necessary.
+ESA was a pioneering design and construction at a time of deep economic crisis in Greece.
+The project was challenging as the issues of 'sustainability' were not understood or valued in Greece.
+One of the big challenges was the difficulty of getting the necessary building approvals for a 'sustainable building' approach which was not aligned with the current framework of Greek town planning and building regulations.
+This resulted in some delays, extra costs and compromises – for instance, being forced to use more concrete and steel than necessary.